Schimidt99/atmospheric_reactions/README.md

 ### Machine learning models
 Extra Tree Classifier model (best results) and Keras Neural Network model, using QSAR descriptors (calculated for each molecule) for predicting variables for Mutagenicity.

-ISSSTY database on Salmonella typhimurium (Ames test) bacterial mutagenicity.
+Mutagenicity calculated with ISSSTY database on Salmonella typhimurium (Ames test) bacterial mutagenicity.